 In the pop-up that appears, you will be able to add all the details of your tweet.
 Add description/caption, attach images/video or create a graphic directly from Canva, add hashtags, include emojis, insert a link (a preview will be automatically fetched) and select the Twitter account that you want to post on.

-You can either schedule this post for a later date and time or post it right away.
+You can either schedule this post for a later date or post it immediately.
 Before scheduling or posting, you can also see the preview by clicking on the little eye button.
 To schedule your post, simply toggle on the ‘Schedule for later’ button and select the date and time according to your preference.